IHTM33150 - Loss on sale of land: non-qualifying sales: exchanges

 The same principles apply to these exchanges as apply to adjustments for non-qualifying sales (IHTM33141).
 If the claim relates to one qualifying sale only, that qualifying sale price is increased by the amount of the excess of the market value of the exchanged property over its value on death.

 If there is more than one qualifying sale the excess must be appointed between them according to their respective losses (or gains) on sale using the ‘appropriate fraction’ (IHTM33141) used for adjustments for non-qualifying sales.
-The example at (IHTM33141) would therefore apply if property Z had been the subject of an exchange at a time when the market value was £55,000, that is to say £5,000 above the date of death value.
+The example at (IHTM33141) would therefore apply if The Barns had been the subject of an exchange at a time when the market value was £55,000, (£5,000 above the date of death value).